begomez/Flutter-Arch-Template/README.md

 widgets usually used as containers, similar to Android activities) and widgets (pieces of UI with behavior, similar to Android fragments).

-DOMAIN LAYER defines use cases, functionalities that the app can perform.
+DOMAIN LAYER provides state management through BLoC's for different use cases.
 Ex: performing a login

 DATA LAYER is used to manage and orchestrate different data sources.